Golden generation: Hungary (1950–1956)

 Between 1950 and 1956, the team recorded 42 victories, 7 draws and just one defeat, in the 1954 World Cup final against West Germany.
 Under the Elo rating system they achieved the highest rating recorded by a national side (2230 points, 30 June 1954.

 The team was built around a core of six key players: forwards Ferenc Puskás, Sándor Kocsis and Zoltán Czibor, defensive midfielder József Bozsik, and goalkeeper Gyula Grosics, all Kispest Honvéd players, as well as MTK offensive midfielder Nándor Hidegkuti.

-Italy (1998–2006)
+Italy (1960-1970, 1998–2010)

+During the decade of the 1960s Italian football was in a renaissance with its identity becoming heavily linked with the play style of Catenaccio.
+This era saw many exceptional players and teams that had success in Europe with this carrying over to the national team on all fronts, goalkeepers Dino Zoff and Enrico Albertosi, defenders Giacinto Facchetti, Sandro Salvadore, Roberto Rosato and Tarcisio Burgnich, midfielders Gianni Rivera and Giovanni Lodetti, and attackers Gigi Riva, Sandro Mazzola and Angelo Domenghini.
+This group was at first unlucky, being eliminated in the group stage of both the 1962 and 1966 FIFA World Cups.
+They would then have a run of success, hosting and winning Euro 1968 and reaching the final of the 1970 FIFA World Cup where they lost to Brazil.
+The latter tournament also featuring the Azzurri’s famous semi-final victory over Germany, known as The game of the Century.

-The generation of Italian players during the late 1990s and early 2000s was renowned for an elite defense, most notably consisting of Paolo Maldini, Fabio Cannavaro, Alessandro Nesta, Gianluca Zambrotta, and goalkeeper Gianluigi Buffon.
-Other key players included Alessandro Del Piero, Christian Vieri, Francesco Totti, Filippo Inzaghi, Gennaro Gattuso, and Andrea Pirlo.
+The generation of Italian players during the late 1990s and early 2000s was renowned for its elite defense, most notably consisting of Paolo Maldini, Fabio Cannavaro, Alessandro Nesta, Gianluca Zambrotta, and goalkeeper Gianluigi Buffon.
+Other key players included Alessandro Del Piero, Christian Vieri, Francesco Totti, Filippo Inzaghi, Gennaro Gattuso, Andrea Pirlo, Mauro Camoranesi and Marco Materazzi.
+The squad combined one of the strongest defensive units in football history with a technically gifted midfield and experienced attacking players, making Italy one of the favourites at every major international tournament during the period.